ammar-homaida-statistics/easystatisticsacademy/inference/classical-tests/post-hoc-tests-and-multiple-comparisons-preview/index.md

       <strong>Core message:</strong>

       <p>
-        A significant ANOVA result indicates that at least one mean differs, but additional analyses are needed to identify specific group differences.
-Post-hoc procedures address this challenge while controlling the increased risk of false-positive conclusions created by multiple comparisons.
+        Post-hoc tests are follow-up procedures used after significant omnibus tests such as ANOVA.
+They identify specific group differences while controlling the increased risk of Type I errors caused by multiple comparisons.
       </p>

     </div>